 - Stand and reach your arms over your head.

 We know burpees can be exhausting.
 What makes them tiring and challenging is also what makes them a highly effective exercise that can help build strength, endurance, and cardio fitness.
-So, make sure you include it in your HIIT leg and glute workout.
+So, include it in your HIIT leg and glute workout.

 6. HIGH KNEES

-High knees might seem like a simple exercise to perform, but cranking out a few sets of this high-energy move gets your heart racing.
-They activate your lower body, and core muscles.
+High knees might seem simple, but cranking out a few sets of this high-energy move engages your heart.
+They activate your lower body and core muscles.
+Moreover, high knees can serve as a warmup, cardio burst between resistance training exercises or part of High-Intensity Interval Training.

 - Looking straight ahead, open your chest, and engage your core muscles.